 Also, FilmForth is a tool aimed at beginners and people who wish to edit their videos with simplicity.
 So no matter you are a skilled video maker or a new video editing learner, FilmForth would be a nice choice.

 Most of us know Adobe After Effects or DaVinci Resolve.
 They are absolutely professional video editors.
 But be aware, unlike FilmForth, those editors are not simple to use.
-They have a higher learning curve, so it will take you a lot of time to understand how to use and operate them.
+You may need a lot of time to understand how to use and operate them.

 In case you have any questions don’t hesitate to reach out in the comments!
 Also, let us know what type of transition you’d like to see implemented into FilmForth.